 These AMAZING volunteers help to ensure that our Private Facebook Group we call our Community Hub remains a safe and respectful space for MST survivors, by monitoring posts to ensure that the Group Boundaries (aka rules) that all Members agreed to before joining are adhered to.

-This group of amazing volunteers are serving and retired CAF/DND members that have agreed to be a sage resource for ideas and feedback on INJ20K ideas for culture change in the CAF by providing insight to ensure we propose diverse solutions that take into account a number of lived experience perspectives.
+This group of amazing volunteers are either serving or retired CAF/DND members that have agreed to be a sage resource for ideas and feedback on INJ20K ideas for culture change in the CAF by providing insight to ensure we propose diverse solutions that take into account a number of lived experience perspectives.